|

 the rear-panel area.
 Within that area we can mount whatever connector you want (with some limitations).

-available in 2-24pin configurations.
+8-20 contacts.
 We also like the reasonably rugged Mini D Ribbon (MDR) series

 from 3M for more sophisticated connections and Molex Micro-D for space-constrained standard connections.